voxel51/fiftyone/docs/source/user_guide/basics.rst

 - :ref:`Classification <classification>`: a classification label
 - :ref:`Classifications <multilabel-classification>`: a list of classifications (typically for multilabel tasks)
 - :ref:`Detections <object-detection>`: a list of object detections
+- :ref:`Polylines <polylines>`: a list of polylines or polygons in an image
+- :ref:`Keypoints <keypoints>`: a list of keypoints in an image
 - :ref:`ImageLabels <multitask-predictions>`: a generic collection of multitask predictions for an image

 .. custombutton::